dtbootcamp/web/zz_notes/slides-notes.md

 - great visuals but some text to compliment would be really helpful.
 Could be a separate document in the form of notes?
 - think this should be split into 2 separate slide shows.
 One titled “The Web Design Process” and another titled “The Box Model and Positioning with CSS”
 - mention the [collapsing margins problem](http://www.w3.org/TR/CSS2/box.html#collapsing-margins).
+- probably not worth going into great detail about but worth mentioning the [document outline](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Sections_and_Outlines_of_an_HTML5_document) for organizing content in web pages.

 ### individual slides:
 - 10: related: should we explain or at least mention templates that exist already such as bootstrap?